International students have additional requirements beyond the general application.

 Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, academic history, residence in the United States or an English-speaking country, or immigration status.
-English proficiency may be met with the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), institutional Michigan English Language Assessment Battery (MELAB) examinations, or the Pearson Test of English (PTE).
+English proficiency may be met with the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).

 Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Seattle University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand or Australia who remain in a country where English is the primary language for two years will not be required to submit English proficiency test scores.